Swagata Bhattacharyya

 26 x 32 x 17 inches

 Swagata Bhattacharyya (b.1996, India) received a Bachelor of Fine Arts in Painting from Rabindra Bharati University, Kolkata (2018), and a Master of Visual Arts in Painting from Maharaja Sayajirao University, Vadodara (2020).
 He has previously received the Inlaks Fine Arts Award in 2020 and participated in a hybrid residency under Khoj International Artists’ Association in 2021.
 His practice gives visibility to speculative narratives of existing power structures and the multifaceted ways it shapes our world.
-He works with drawing, photographs, and CGI to create simulated worlds and inquires how modes of power shape policies, and influence future environs via architecture and urban design, technology, and manufactured landscapes.
+He works with drawing, photographs, and CGI to create simulated realms and inquires how modes of power shape policies, and influence future environs via architecture, urban design, technology, and manufactured landscapes.

 Marcy Chevali (b.1982, United States) is a visual artist with an MFA from the Maine College of Art; she has been based in New York City since 2008.
-Chevali often incorporates ordinary household materials including thread, tea, sugar, turmeric, even wrapping cinnamon in paper to create layered juxtapositions which alter common perceptions.
+Chevali often incorporates ordinary household materials, including thread, tea, sugar, turmeric, even wrapping cinnamon in paper to create layered juxtapositions which alter common perceptions.
 She has served on the board of directors for the South Asian Women’s Creative Collective since 2011.

 Sameer Kulavoor (b.1983, India) is a visual artist living and working in Mumbai, India.
 Having closely witnessed the rapid transformation of urban surroundings and culture in India in the 90s (results of economic liberalisation and the internet boom), Kulavoor’s innate approach is to constantly note and understand the impact that time, culture, politics and socio-economic conditions have on our visible and invisible surroundings.